xuankimtran/docs-1/pages/katalon-studio/tutorials/mobile-ios-setup.md

       5. Export the apps by clicking **Product -> Archive** then follow the instruction to get "**Coffee Time.ipa**" file.
       6. Put "Coffee Time.ipa" file into **App** folder.
 Katalon Studio will use this file to start Coffee Time application.

-   If installed successfully, the application will appear in the **Installed Apps** section, as shown below.
+   Once installed successfully, the application will appear in the **Installed Apps** section, as shown below.

    ![](https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/mobile-on-macos/image2016-8-8-143A313A14.png)